andyl/ansible_base/roles/Net/Bridge/README.md

 About:

-- This Role just writes a netplan config file to ~/.netplan/<host>
+- This Role just writes a netplan config file to ~/.netconf/<host>
-- Apply the netplan manually using ~/.netplan/apply
+- More details at ~/.netconf/README.md

 Netplan: